|0117 ~ Stigmella confusella|

 Resident.
 Widespread and common throughout Britain.

-A few records from the south of the county.
+A handful of scattered records, mainly from the south of the county.

 Wingspan : M & F, 5-6mm.